 The structure of the manuscript is the following: In Section \ref{sec:dichotomy} we prove the approximation property of the $L^2$-projection that bisects the Lagrange finite element spaces.
-The demonstration of how this property affects the convergence of an energy-conservative Galerkin method to the RLW equation is demonstrated in Section \ref{sec:galerkin}.
+How this property affects the convergence of an energy-conservative Galerkin method for the RLW equation is shown in Section \ref{sec:galerkin}.
 The conclusions are presented in Section \ref{sec:conclusions}.